 - Understand different lens colors offer different benefits.
 Amber and yellow lenses help to filter blue light out, making them perfect for sports.
 Purple and rose lenses help to increase contrast against green and blue backgrounds, making them ideal for water skiing and hunting.

 - Protect your children’s eyes too.
 It’s particularly important for children to have eye protection from the sun.
 Kids typically spend a lot more time outside than adults.
 This increases UV radiation exposure.
-Also, kids are more vulnerable to UV ray-related eye damage since the lens inside children’s eyes is clearer than the lens in adult eyes and enables for more UV penetration deep into their eyes.
-When your children go outdoors, make sure you protect their eyes from the sun with high-quality sunglasses.
+Also, kids are more vulnerable to UV ray-related eye damage since the lens inside children’s eyes is clearer than the lens in adult eyes and enables for deeper UV penetration.
+When your children go outdoors, make sure they’re wearing high-quality sunglasses to protect their eyes.

 Treating the Effects of UV Exposure Damage